JetBrains/Qodana/topics/monorepo-project.md

 the `frontend/` folder contains a JavaScript project, and the `.git/` folder contains VCS-related information.

-This section explains how to prepare and inspect a monorepo using:
+This section explains how to prepare and analyze a monorepo using:

 * [Qodana CLI](https://github.com/JetBrains/qodana-cli)
 * [Docker images](deploy-qodana.md#Docker+images) of %product%